theGhostJW/ghc-proposals/proposals/0000-rich-errors-proposal.rst

 -----------------------
-By introducing rich semantic content into error messages and exposing these documents via the GHC API, we allow tooling authors significantly more flexibility in presenting (and automatically fixing) compile-time errors:
+By introducing rich semantic content into error messages and exposing these documents via the GHC API, we allow tooling authors significantly more flexibility in presenting (and automatically fixing) compile-time errors.
+We list a few compelling applications below (roughly in order of complexity):

  * A REPL front-end might implement color-coded output, choosing a token's color by its syntactic class (e.g. type constructor, data constructor, or